Alvania prusi

 Alvania prusi is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

-The length of the shell attains 5 mm, its diameter 3.5 mm.
+The length of the shell attains 5 mm, its diameter is 3.5 mm.

+(Original description in Latin) The shell is imperforate, rather thick, and ovate-acuminate.
+It consists of six slightly convex whorls, which are finely reticulated and marked by minute punctate impressions.

+The body whorl is ventricose and bears faint spiral lines composed of small punctate impressions.
+The basal grooves are distinct and more widely spaced.
+The aperture is ovate and slightly exceeds half the total shell length.

+The peristome is thick, externally thickened, and bordered.
+The columella is rather stout and curved.

 Distribution

 This species occurs in the Mediterranean Sea.

 Fossils were found on the island of Rhodes.